ESSAY: Learning To Surf Like Yosef (Parashat Vayeshev)

 We find something similar in the first psalm.
 It compares a person who is connected to God to a tree – : vahayah ka’etz shatul al palgei mayim, she will be like a tree that is planted beside streams of water which yields its fruit in season, whose foliage never fades, vekhol asher ya’aseh, yatzliach (the same phrase as is used for Yosef), and everything that she does, is successful (Psalm 1:3).

 You can imagine yourself as such a tree, tall and majestic, and feel your roots buried deep in the ground, connected to streams of water, connected to a source of continual nourishment.
 This stream is abundant, like the hanukkah oil – you thought it would run out, but it is so much more abundant than you imagined – a continuous never ending flow of life forward energy.
 Feel this abundant flow coming into you through your roots and nourishing all parts of you, all your pores and crevices and all the parts of you that need it most, that are so thirsty.
 What is this nourishment made of for you today?
-What is it you are needing r– love or rest or grace or hope or light or strength or encouragement or something else?
+What is it you are needing right now – love or rest or grace or hope or light or strength or encouragement or something else?
 You are a tree, opening up your roots to receive the exact nourishment that you need, letting it enter you and nourish and heal you.
 Sabeinu mituvekha.
 Fill us up with your goodness, God.
 Fill us up.

 As you feel the divine nourishment – like plugging into an electric current – flow through you, maybe you can sense some natural growth that wants to emerge.
 When a plant gets the water and sunshine it needs, it grows and produces new branches and leaves and flowers and fruit.
 We are each such a living organism.
 We don’t have to work to produce this blossoming any more than a flower has to work to bloom.
 It is effortless, an expression of our nature, of our essence.
 Tzadik katamar yifrah – a righteous person blossoms like a palm tree, shetulim beveit Hashem – planted in the house of God (Psalm 92:13-14).
 That’s what we are, palm trees planted in the house of God, continually nourished by divine love and light and life energy, so that we naturally bloom in our season.
 Maybe you can sense your own latent potential, the flower inside you that has been wanting to open and blossom.